 Domestika courses typically cost between $10-40, with frequent bundles and discounts to bring prices down.
 A single course can run anywhere from a few hours to 10 hours or more, broken down into easy-to-digest segments.

-There is typically a final project to bring everything you’ve learned together.
+At the end of each course, there’s typically a final project to bring everything you’ve learned together.
 You can then share these projects with other students and create a portfolio of your work to share with potential employers.

 If that’s not enough, you can also use a discount code to reduce prices.
 Grab an exclusive 10% discount code by subscribing to the Tiny Workshops newsletter below!